-For those coming in late, the American 164 year old Wells Fargo fraudulently opened a whopping two million accounts through ‘cross-selling’ to its existing customers.
+How?
+For those coming in late.
+The American 164 year old Wells Fargo fraudulently opened a whopping two million accounts through ‘cross-selling’ to its existing customers.
 And why?
-To meet impossible sales targets, purposely to inflate the bank’s stock value and therefore executive bonuses!
-And all this happened with the blessings of the executive and board.
+Two reasons.
+One.
+To meet impossible sales targets.
+And, two, to deliberately inflate the bank’s stock value.
+Why again, you ask?
+Wait for it, to inflate executive bonuses!
+It gets even more intriguing.
+All this happened with the blessings of the executive and board.

 Until it was busted, Wells Fargo was the most valued bank by market capitalisation in the US.
-It is also celebrated in the highly acclaimed book Good to Great.
+It is also celebrated in the highly acclaimed management book, Good to Great.
 Seemingly, it lost its way over the past decade.
 Core to its growth strategy was cross-selling.
 Cross-selling is to sell a different product or service to an existing customer.
 For instance, your barber interests you with a pedicure, and you agree.
 Or, in addition to the loan you have, your bank entices you to open a current account and/or get a credit card, and you agree.
 In banking parlance it is referred to as increasing the bank’s share of (your) wallet.

 However, blinded by greed, the Executive Chair and (now resigned) CEO John Stumpf instructed that the cross-sell target should be eight accounts.
 Why?
 Senator Elizabeth Warren while grilling him explains: “Other big banks average three accounts per customer, but you set the target at eight … Every customer at Wells should have eight accounts.
 And that’s not because you ran the numbers and found that the average customer needed eight banking accounts.
 It is because, ‘Eight rhymes with great’.
 This was your rationale right there in your 2010 annual report.”